warte67/retro_6809/docs/video_timing.md

 ### **Video Timing Calculations for 640x400 (Active) @ 70Hz within 640x480 Base**

+Both the 640x400 and 512x320 base timing modes have a 16:10 aspect ratio.
+This aspect ratio was chosen due to the 64k extended video buffer size restriction.
+The 16x10 aspect ratio also works out well as a compromise between the 4x3 aspect ratio of the 1980's and a more modern 16:9 wide screen.

 ## **Horizontal Timing (pixels)**:
 - Active Display: 640
 - Front Porch: 16